-Always make sure your computer and AC adaptor have adequate ventilation and are protected from overheating when the power is turned on or when an AC adaptor is connected to a power outlet (even if your computer is in Sleep mode).
-In this condition, observe the following:

-- Never cover your computer or AC adaptor with any object. - Never place your computer or AC adaptor near a heat source, such as an electric blanket or heater. - Never block the air vents. - Always operate your computer on a hard surface.
-Using your computer on a carpet or other soft material can block the vents.
+A WARNING Always make sure your computer and AC adaptor have adequate ventilation and are protected from overheating when the power is tur on or when an AC adaptor is connected to a power outlet (even if you computer is in Sleep mode).
+In this condition, observe the following Never cover your computer or AC adaptor with any object.
+Never place your computer or AC adaptor near a heat source, such as an electric blanket or heater.
+Never cover or block the air vents including those located at the base of the computer.
+Always operate your computer on a hard flat surface.
+Using your computer on a carpet or other soft material can block the vents located at the base of the computer.
 Overheating your computer or AC adaptor could cause system failure, computer or AC adaptor damage or a fire, possibly resulting in serious injury.